kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 32: April 2, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 6.
+I worked on the image upload functionality, now I need to style the image preview and continue learning about the file validator and whatnot.

+**Thoughts**: I'm 50% through my Udemy course.
+And it has been even a month since I started It's very exciting.
+I take back when I said the course was a bit vanilla cause it's not.
+We already when through the basics of the MEAN stack and now we are diving to more advanced and exciting stuff.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/989ce599f2dbcb1fd021649935fbea4866d95c58)

+---

 ### Day 31: April 1, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
-I finsihed section 5.
+I finished section 5.
 Added a progress spinner and refactor some mode code.
 I started working on the image upload section.

 **Thoughts**: I worked more than usual today and I feeling very good about it.